-Program fees are $70.00 for a half day (4 or less hours) or $80.00 for a full day (4 or more hours.)
+Program fees are $80 for a half day (4 or less hours) or $90 for a full day (more than 4 hours.)
 In-home health care ranges $20-26 per hour.
 ADS is a reasonable way to provide care with the added value of socialization and therapeutic activities.
 This fee includes a hot lunch, snack, partnership in care support and a full activities program.
 There is a re-enrollment fee of $100 for return following a Leave of Absence (LOA).

 Q: What are hours of operation?

 A: The Friendship Club hours of operation are: 9 AM - 4 PM, Monday - Friday.